Warren Harding (climber): The Nose

 Within the year, Harding was teaming up with Mark Powell, one of the premier Yosemite climbers of the 1950s.
-After Harding had been part of a group which failed to climb the magnificent and vertical Northwest face of Half Dome, he and Powell found themselves in the Valley, too late by a couple of days to make the first ascent of that feature as another group, led by Harding's southern Californian rival, Royal Robbins, had just completed it.
+After Harding had been part of a group which failed to climb the vertical Northwest face of Half Dome, he and Powell found themselves in the Valley too late to make the first ascent of that feature, as another group led by Harding's southern Californian rival, Royal Robbins, had just completed it.

 Harding recounted meeting the group at the top: "My congratulations were hearty and sincere, but inside, the ambitious dreamer in me was troubled."
-He, Powell, and equipment inventor Bill 'Dolt' Feuerer later conspired: "In the fit of egotistical pique, we grumbled around the Valley for a couple of days, trying to figure out what to do.
+He, Powell, and equipment inventor Bill 'Dolt' Feuerer, later conspired: "In the fit of egotistical pique, we grumbled around the Valley for a couple of days, trying to figure out what to do.
 The solution was simple; any climb less than Half Dome was beneath us; only a great climb would do."
 At this point, as big wall historian Doug Scott notes, Harding was truly exceptional.
-The 3000 ft face of El Capitan was so 'appallingly higher' than the other features in Yosemite, it was 'ignored by the majority of climbers'.
+The 3000 ft face of El Capitan was so 'appallingly higher' than all the other features in Yosemite, it was 'ignored by the majority of climbers'.

-Harding, Powell, and Feuerer began in July 1957.
+In July 1957, Harding, Powell, and Feuerer began their ascent.
 Unlike the single-push 'alpine' style used on Half Dome, they chose to fix lines between 'camps' in the style used in the Himalaya.
-Attempting to get halfway on the first push, they were foiled by the long hand sized and larger cracks.
-Frank Tarver cut the legs off of several wood stoves, and gave the team these "proto-type bong pitons.
-These crack systems later became world famous as the "Stove Legs Cracks".
+Attempting to reach halfway on the first push, they were foiled by the hand sized and larger cracks.
+Frank Tarver cut the legs off of several wood stoves, and gave the team these "prototype bong pitons".
+These crack systems, later became world famous as the "Stove Legs Cracks".